Democrats (Slovenia)

-The Democrats (styled as the Democrats.; Demokrati.; D.) is a Slovenian political party founded by Anže Logar, a long-time member of the Slovenian Democratic Party (SDS) and former foreign minister.
+Democrats, whose full name is Anže Logar's Democrats.
+(Demokrati.
+Anžeta Logarja), is a centre-right political party in Slovenia, founded by Anže Logar, a long-time member of the Slovenian Democratic Party (SDS) and a former foreign minister.
 The party's founding congress took place on 16 November 2024 in Maribor, where Logar was elected president of the party.

 History

 Background

 After the 2022 presidential election, there was speculation about the future path of Anže Logar, not least because he had won more votes than his SDS party in that year's parliamentary election.
 On 13 November 2022, after the second round had concluded, Logar said: "Today we are at the beginning of something big".
 There were rumors that Logar would found his own party, but in the spring of 2023 he announced the founding of the "Cooperation Platform" association.

 On 24 November 2023, Logar resigned from the position of president of the SDS Council, emphasizing in a press statement that he would direct his efforts to the Cooperation Platform.
 On 6 December 2023, the SDS executive committee assessed that everything indicated that Logar would establish his own party, and SDS expected that the deputies elected on its list would respect the will of the voters and finish their mandate in accordance with the SDS mandate.
 The executive committee did not expel Anže Logar from the party, but it assessed that "further appearances and positions of MP Anže Logar can no longer be automatically considered SDS positions, but positions of a new party in the making".

 On 9 October 2024, Logar sent his resignation from the SDS to party president Janez Janša, and a day later announced the creation of a new party by the end of 2024.
 Eva Irgl also announced her joining the party.
 MP Dejan Kaloh, who also left SDS, denied joining Logar's party.
 Kaloh later founded his own party, Suvereni, on 20 June 2025.